ishiland/python-geoclient/docs/errors.rst

         print(e) # 'WORT STREET' NOT RECOGNIZED.
 THERE ARE 010 SIMILAR NAMES. print(e.result['streetName1']) # WORTH SQUARE

-You can easily iterate all `similar names`:
+In this case, you can easily iterate all `similar names`:

 .. code-block:: python